evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 ![](../.gitbook/assets/tests/overview_test_example-min.png)

 You can create a custom Test Suite with individual Tests.
 Just like with Metrics, you can run Tests:
-* on specific columns, such as checking if the mean value is within a stable range (`TestColumnValueMean`)
+* on specific columns, like checking if mean value is within a stable range (`TestColumnValueMean`)
 * on the dataset as a whole, like checking how many rows are empty (`TestNumberOfEmptyRows`).

 You can set custom conditions for each Test, or let Evidently assist.